 Younger kids also need web access for research, too, so we've gathered together our favourite Mac and PC options for schoolwork as well as those at college or university.
 For college and uni students, we've selected some more expensive choices as it's likely more power is needed.

-However, we haven't gone to town on these in terms of out-and-out performance and, so check out our best laptops guide if you're doing something like a design degree or music tech where you might need extra oomph, particularly in terms of graphics.
+However, we haven't gone to town on these in terms of out-and-out performance and, so check out our best laptop guide if you're doing something like a design degree or music tech where you might need extra oomph, particularly in terms of graphics.

-For our uni and college selections, we've prioritised portability, looks and all-round performance, whereas for our school selection we've concentrated on affordability and robustness.
-If you want a Chrome OS-based device instead, check out our guide to the best Chromebooks around.
+For our uni and college selections, we've prioritised portability, looks and all-around performance, whereas for our school selection we've concentrated on affordability and robustness.
+If you want a Chrome OS-based device instead, check out our guide to the best Chromebooks to see what's best.

 Best laptop for school or college